iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 > Great and professional service<br> :date: __2021-04-27 03:41:25__

 > Awesome.
 Doc took time to listen to me unlike my regular doc<br> :date: __2021-04-26 18:01:10__

-> Great it was quick and very efficient<br> :date: __2021-04-23 01:28:19__

-> The main Blue Cross app is a flaming dumpster fire, but this works great.
-I was able to get an account created and see a doctor within twenty minutes.<br> :date: __2021-04-19 18:20:19__